 On January 12, 1872, after 312-314 Dartmouth were completed, their new owners and Katharine Crowninshield of 164 Marlborough entered into an agreement confirming that the dimensional requirements in the earlier deeds had been met and extending in perpetuity the prohibition on building on the small strip between 164 Marlborough and 314 Dartmouth.

-The various deeds and agreements also specified a five foot (later four foot) wide easement at the western edge of 312-314 Dartmouth providing access and drainage from all three properties to the alley.
+The various deeds and agreements also specified a five foot (later four foot) wide easement at the western edge of 312-314 Dartmouth providing access to the alley for sewer drainage for all three properties and right-of-way access for 314 Dartmouth.

 Click here for an index to the deeds for 314 Dartmouth, and click here for further information about the land between the south side of Marlborough and Alley 425, from Dartmouth to Exeter.

 Bainbridge Bunting, in his Houses of Boston’s Back Bay does not attribute 312-314 Dartmouth to a specific architect.
 They are built in the style of 164 Marlborough, including distinctive dormers and a string course of blue, green and white tiles between the second and third stories.
 164 Marlborough was designed by architect Henry Hobson Richardson.
-However, George Wheatland, Jr., was not known to use prominent architects, and Jeffrey Karl Ochsner’s H. H. Richardson Complete Architectural Works states that “there is no evidence to indicate that they [312-314 Dartmouth] were designed by Richardson.”
+However, Jeffrey Karl Ochsner’s H. H. Richardson Complete Architectural Works states that “there is no evidence to indicate that [312-314 Dartmouth] were designed by Richardson.”

 Detail from a photograph looking west on Marlborough (ca. 1875), showing the northern portion of the façade of 314 Dartmouth; courtesy of Historic New England

 When it was built, 314 Dartmouth had an angled bay extending from the ground level on the southern half of its façade.
 To the right of the bay was the entrance, up a flight of stairs, and to the right of the entrance was a slightly projected flat façade with windows, continuing up to a gable.
-Sometime before the early 1940s – and probably in the mid-1920s – the façade was remodeled to move the entrance into the squared bay, at street level, and square off the first story of the angled bay.
-A large oriel window was installed above the new entrance.
-Sometime after the late 1940s, this oriel was removed.
+Sometime between 1908 and 1912, the façade was remodeled to move the entrance into the northern third of the building, at street level, and square off the first story of the angled bay.
+An oriel window was installed above the new entrance.
+Sometime between 1949 and 1970 this oriel was removed and replaced with a pair of windows.

 George Tyson was former partner in Russell and Company, the China merchant trading firm, and had spent much of the 1860s in Shanghai.
-He is credited with introducing steamboats on the Yangtze River.
-After returning to Boston, he retired from his partnership in Russell and Company and subsequently became a partner in J. M. Forbes Co. and also an official of the Chicago, Burlington and Quincy Railroad.
+After returning to Boston, he retired from his partnership in Russell and Company and became a partner in J. M. Forbes & Co., shipping merchants in the China trade and investors in railroads and real estate.

-Sarah Tyson died in February of 1873, and in 1875 George Tyson married again, to Emily Davis of Philadelphia.
-They continued to live at 314 Dartmouth with his three children from his first marriage: Russell, George, Jr., and Elizabeth (Elise) Russell Tyson.
+Sarah Tyson died in February of 1873 and in 1875 George Tyson married again, to Emily Davis of Philadelphia.
+They continued to live at 314 Dartmouth with his three children from his first marriage: Russell Tyson, George Tyson, Jr., and Elizabeth Russell Tyson.

 George Tyson died in January of 1881.

 Emily Tyson continued to live at 314 Dartmouth with her step-children.
-She also maintained a home in Prides Crossing, which she sold to Henry C. Frick (who tore it down).
+She also maintained a home, Eagle Rock, in Pride’s Crossing, which she sold to Henry C. Frick in 1902 (who tore it down but retained the name Eagle Rock).

-Russell Tyson married in June of 1891 to Sarah Merry Bradley.
+Russell Tyson married in June of 1891 to Sarah Merry Bradley of 122 Commonwealth.
 After their marriage, they lived in Milton and then in Chicago, where he was a real estate dealer.

-During the 1896-1897 winter season, the Tysons were living elsewhere and 314 Dartmouth was the home of James Hewitt Morgan and his wife, Martha (Leavitt) Morgan.
+During the 1896-1897 winter season, the Tysons were living elsewhere and 314 Dartmouth was the home of James Hewitt Morgan and his wife, Martha Young (Leavitt) Morgan.
 They had recently returned from Paris, where he had studied architecture at the Ecole des Beaux Arts, and were in Boston with the intention of his entering Harvard Law School (which he ultimately did not do).
-By the next season, they had moved to 509 Beacon and Emily Tyson and her stepchildren were once again living at 314 Dartmouth.
+By the next season, they had moved to 509 Beacon and Emily Tyson and her unmarried stepchildren, George and Elizabeth, were once again living at 314 Dartmouth.

-In 1898, Emily Tyson and her step-daughter, Elise, acquired Hamilton House in South Berwick, Maine, which they restored and made their summer home.
+In 1898, Emily Tyson and her step-daughter, Elizabeth, acquired Hamilton House in South Berwick, Maine, which they restored and made their summer home.

 By the 1918-1919 winter season, the Vaughans were living at 314 Dartmouth with George Tyson, Jr. They also retained their home in Sherborn.
 Emily Tyson was living elsewhere during the 1918-1919 and 1919-1920 seasons, but then resumed living there, with the Vaughans and George Tyson, Jr.